 Helping Trees Recover From Frost Damage

 If your trees have been damaged by frost, don’t prune them right away.
 Instead, wait and see what sprouts during the springtime.
 It could be that the damage is not as bad as it looks and new growth may occur even though you thought the tree was dying or dead.
-As new leaves growing in the spring and early summer, those twigs and branches killed by frost will be easy to spot and can be cut away.
+As new leaves grow in the spring and early summer, those twigs and branches killed by frost will be easy to spot and can be cut away.
 Delay any extensive pruning until the following year so the tree has a chance to grow a new canopy.

 However, you should only trust a Certified Arborist to determine whether or not your trees are only suffering from only frost damage.
 If there are underlying health issues with your trees, waiting to have them assessed by an Arborist can help prevent further damage.